Are essential oils safe to ingest? There is an awful lot of controversy throughout the internet on whether or not it is safe ingesting essential oils.

 I ran out of lemon extract the other day and used a few drops of Young Living’s lemon vitality essential oil (pre-diluting it in my recipe’s called for cooking oil) instead of the extract and LOVED how it turned out – my favorite place to add lemon vitality essential oil is in blueberry pancakes or muffins.
 Bright and flavorful.

-You can even substitute some cooking herbs for their oil counterparts (like in my friend’s spaghetti sauce recipe), though will need much less of the oil for the same effect.
 Young Living actually has a whole line of essential oils under the Vitality label that are specific for using to ingest and cook with.
+You can see the Vitality Essential Oils available here.

 What about using as a mouth-rinse?

-I personally love adding a drop of Thieves blend or lemon essential oil into my coconut oil for oil pulling, but as mentioned above, I do not support dropping oils directly into water without first binding them to some sort of salt or carrier oil (coconut oil is a perfect example of a carrier oil).
+You may also love adding a drop of Thieves blend or lemon essential oil into your coconut oil for oil pulling, but as mentioned above, I do not support dropping oils directly into water without first binding them to some sort of salt or carrier oil (coconut oil is a perfect example of a carrier oil).

 Keep in mind, there are oils you absolutely shouldn’t consume!